 The Water Needs Assessment, funded under the Proposition 1 DAC Involvement Grant, seeks to increase engagement of DACs, EDAs, URCs, and EJs with the IRWM Program, especially those communities and organizations that had not previously been involved with IRWM.
-The Water Needs Assessment is being completed by the Tri-County FACC and uses direct outreach and community meeting presentations to identify key water management concerns for the target communities, encourage participation in IRWM, and identify how the IRWM Program can better serve them.
-Under the Water Needs Assessment, the RWMG first mapped the Region's DACs, EDAs, and EJs using established federal and state data, along with tribal lands, which are considered by the State to be URCs.
+The 2019 Water Needs Assessment was completed by the Tri-County FACC and used direct outreach and community meeting presentations to identify key water management concerns for the target communities, encourage participation in IRWM, and identify how the IRWM Program can better serve its DACs, EDAs, URCs, and EJs.
+Under the Water Needs Assessment, the RWMG mapped the Region's DACs, EDAs, and EJs using established federal and state data, along with tribal lands, which are considered by the State to be URCs.
 Other URCs were not mapped because they were generally populations based on non-physical characteristics under the Region's definition (see Chapter 3, Region Description).
-Workshops will be held in DACs to affirm that known DAC-EDA-EJ communities are not missing from the maps and to collect information on high priority water-related issues within these communities.
+Workshops were held with DACs to affirm that known DAC-EDA-URC communities are not missing from the maps and to collect information on high priority water-related issues within these communities.
 The Tri-County FACC's NGO partners, Rural Community Assistance Corporation (RCAC) and the Climate Science Alliance (CSA), helped update a stakeholder list for each identified DAC area, and conducted outreach (phone calls and emails) to inquire about their interests on receiving a Community Meeting presentation.
-These Community Meeting presentations (currently being help) will solicit input from local organizations and residents regarding their water-related issues and concerns.
-The community meetings also include discussion of the status of their current systems and opportunities to increase engagement with the IRWM Programs.
-The information gathered at these workshops and presentations will be used to inform the Water Needs Assessment and to build relationships with stakeholders in new and existing DAC areas.
+These Community Meeting presentations used a "go to them" approach to solicit input from local organizations and residents regarding their water-related issues and concerns.
+The community meetings also included discussion of the status of their current systems and opportunities to increase engagement with the IRWM Programs.
+The information gathered at these workshops and presentations was used to inform the Water Needs Assessment and to build relationships with stakeholders in new and known DAC areas.
+Of the outreach methods used for the Water Needs Assessment (email, phone calls, community meetings, and webinars), in-person interactions were most effective at generating qualitative information, while email was the most effective method for quantitative data collection via the water needs questionnaire.

 Following completion of the projects funded under the Proposition 1 DAC Involvement Grant, "DAC Water Stories" will be created to highlight DAC involvement in the IRWM program as a form of outreach and education in communities.
 Through continued relationship building, future long-term IRWM Program engagement will be more likely in DACs.